Typicality of the 2021 Western North America Summer Heatwave: Introduction

 \section{Introduction}

-Investigating the statistical properties of extreme meteo-climatic events and the physical mechanisms behind their occurrence is an area of ever-growing interest in climate science.
-On the one hand, meteo-climatic extremes are the natural hazards leading to arguably the most relevant risks to human and environmental welfare \cite{Ipcc2012}.
-On the other hand, the study of extreme events allows one to investigate some key aspects of the climate system, as there is a fundamental connection between extreme events and dynamical features of the system under investigation \cite{Lucarini2016extremes,Galfi2017,Faranda2017,Hochman2019,Galfi2021}.
-Long-lasting meteo-climatic extremes are hazards of particular relevance because anomalous and persistent conditions are conducive to extremely damaging impacts on both natural and engineered systems \cite{Easterling2000,Who2004,Poumadere2005,Ipcc2012,wang2018quantitative}.
-Moreover, atmospheric phenomena with a long characteristic time scale are usually also characterised by a large spatial extent \cite{Ghil2002,Ghil2020}, potentially leading to systemic risk.
-Following \cite{Faranda2014}, in general the occurrence of extremes of surprisingly large magnitude might be indicative of the nearing a critical transition.
-In this sense, unusual climatic extremes (sometimes referred to as \textit{$5$-$\sigma$ events}) might be responsible for triggering tipping behaviour in the Earth system.
+Investigating the statistical properties of extreme meteo-climatic events and the physical mechanisms behind their occurrence is an area of ever-growing interest in climate science \cite{Ipcc2012}. {Additionally, their study allows to access some key aspects of the climate system, since there is in general a fundamental connection between extreme events and the dynamics of the system generating them }\cite{Lucarini2016extremes,Galfi2017,Faranda2017,Hochman2019,Galfi2021}.
+Long-lasting meteo-climatic extremes are hazards of particular relevance because anomalous and persistent conditions are conducive to extremely damaging impacts on {ecosystems and society} \cite{Easterling2000,Who2004,Poumadere2005,Ipcc2012,wang2018quantitative}.
+Moreover, atmospheric phenomena with a long characteristic time scale are usually also characterised by a large spatial extent \cite{Ghil2002,Ghil2020}, potentially leading to systemic risk \cite{Kornhuber2020}. {In general, the occurrence of extremes of surprisingly large magnitude might be indicative of an approaching critical transition \cite{Faranda2014,Franzke2022}}.